-The official ball to be used in the semifinal and championship games is Wilson 1784 TDY.
-TDJ may be used for subvarsity games.
+The official ball to be used in the semifinal and championship games is Wilson GST SPEEDSKIN HEIR WOMEN'S OFFICIAL.
+The Wilson 1784 TDY remains permissible.
+TDJ may be used for sub- varsity games.

 Article 2.
 Ball Spotters.

 2 soft and pliable ball spotters shall be used to mark the extent of the neutral zone.
 The host school is responsible providing the ball spotters.
 It is recommended the ball spotters are different colors.
 The ball spotters shall always be 2 yards apart.